openeuler-mirror/docs/content/en/docs/Administration/configuring-the-repo-server.md

 ### Creating a Local Repo Source

-You can copy related files in the image to a local directory to create a local repo source.
+You can copy related files in the ISO file to a local directory to create a local repo source.
 The following is an example:

 ```
 # mount /home/openEuler/openEuler-20.03-LTS-aarch64-dvd.iso  /mnt/